ventur2/phase-1-project/README.md

 in your terminal.

 ### Contributing
-you can contribute by emailing 123445@gmail.com
+You can contribute by emailing TheNoblefoodie@gmail.com

 ### License
 MIT